MackVali/creator_app/docs/supabase-auth-user-debug.md

 # Supabase auth user creation troubleshooting

-Use this checklist to figure out why you cannot create users even directly from the Supabase dashboard.
-Each step includes an SQL snippet you can paste into the Supabase SQL editor.
-Copy the results when you ask for help so the team can see exactly what Supabase is reporting.
+Run these checks inside the Supabase SQL editor that belongs to the same project where sign-ups are failing.
+Every query is compatible with Supabase’s managed Postgres instance.

-## 1. Confirm sign-ups are enabled
+## 1. Confirm email sign-ups are allowed and redirects are valid

 ```sql
 select